 The amount of Capital Gains Tax (CGT) due depends on both your income level and the type of asset you’re selling.

-• For basic-rate taxpayers, if your income plus the gain keeps you within the basic rate threshold, you’ll be taxed at 18% on gains from residential property (where the property is not your home) and 10% on other assets.
+• For basic-rate taxpayers, if your income plus the gain keeps you within the basic rate threshold, you’ll be taxed at 18% on gains from residential property (where the property is not your home) and 18% on any other assets.
 However, if your gains push you into the higher-rate tax band, you may pay some CGT at both rates.

 Transferring assets to your spouse or civil partner